What is Workers Compensation? A Bakersfield Workers Compensation Attorney can provide the answer

 - Workplace Assaults: Some injuries in the workplace could be caused by a coworker, a customer, or other parties like robbers.
 In such cases, the injured worker may file a personal injury lawsuit against the responsible party, in addition to filing a workers’ compensation claim.

-When Can You Sue Your Employer
+Can You Sue your Employer under Workers Compensation in California?

 When a worker files a workers’ compensation claim, the state does not allow them to sue their employer.
 There are a few exceptions to this law.